 That's it, your site should now display a separate comment box for each of your events.

 Step 3: More Options

-Now that you have Facebook comments for you events, you may wish to consider installing the Zap Calendar Facebook Like plugin.
-This plugin, available with Zap Calendar Standard and Pro, places a "Like" button at the top of each event page and complements the Facebook comment box on the same page.
+Now that you have Facebook comments for you events, you may wish to consider installing the Zap Calendar Facebook Like plugin or Social Like plugin.
+These plugins, available with Zap Calendar Standard and Pro, places a "Like" button at the top of each event page and complements the Facebook comment box on the same page.